-Before I came to Honduras, I wasn’t aware that it’s one of the most dangerous countries in the world.
-The first time I was confronted with this was on a highway about 50 kilometres out of San Pedro Sula.
-We were sitting in a tinted window SUV, well on our way to copan, when a police officer pulled us over.
+Honduras is one of the most dangerous countries in the world by homicide rates.
+The first time I was confronted with this fact was on a highway about 50 kilometres out of San Pedro Sula.
+We were sitting in a tinted window SUV, well on our way to Copan, when a police officer pulled us over.

 “Find your passport.
 He needs to make sure that you’re not a hostage,” our driver said.

-Obduction, extortion and corruption is a daily burden in this Central American country, and only a few weeks ago, a mother of two was carnapped, but luckily saved by a routine road control.
+Kidnappings, extortion, murders and corruption is a daily burden in this Central American country, and only a few weeks earlier, a mother of two was carjacked and kidnapped, but luckily saved by a routine road control.
 This had caused an increase of checkpoints on the roughly 200km stretch to Guatemala.